 1. An international event

 Despite the FIFA corruption scandals, audience ratings for football matches remain high.
-Euro 2016 is an international event that far transcends European borders: 120 broadcasters will broadcast matches to over 150 million viewers around the world.
+European Championship Football is an international event that far transcends European borders: 120 broadcasters will broadcast matches to over 150 million viewers around the world.

 2. “Football at home”